What does it mean to have a failed VBAC, and how do you cope with having an unplanned C-section when it’s not what you wanted?

 Something I did after processing my births was to recognize that I wasn’t a failure — I was a strong woman and mom.

 Please, please, please don’t ever feel like a failure.
 Women, you are AMAZING and we are so proud of you.
 We hope that through your journey, you are able to heal through your birth experiences.

 Following your intuition and being at peace with your decision will help with recovery.
 It is 100% okay to mourn the loss of your experience while also being happy and celebrating the birth of your baby.

-With my second Cesarean, I knew the choices I could have in the OR.
+With my second Cesarean, I knew the options I could have in the OR.
 I talked to the hospital staff prior to going to the OR and felt very supported with the things I desired.

-We have known many mamas, and one of our own podcasts hosts, who have experienced multiple cesareans.
-Knowing your options after you experience a RCS can help bring a peace of mind along the way.
+We have known many mamas, and one of our own podcast hosts, who have experienced vaginal birth after multiple cesareans.
+Knowing your options after you experience a repeat cesarean can help bring peace of mind along the way.